OptPhotLab/EnvDataSciNotebooks/R-Markdown/R1-Introduction.md

 # *README* before starting!

 Welcome to Environmental Data Science's introducing R session.
-In this session we start from scratch and assume no prior knowledge of R. Fill in the blanks as you go to test your understanding, and keep this handy as a reference for basic terminology.
+In this session we start from scratch and assume no prior knowledge of R. We will cover the very basics of the R language.
+Things like Rstudio and ggplot2 will be covered in future sessions.

+Fill in the blanks as you go to test your understanding, and keep this handy as a reference for basic terminology.

 Used R before?